-- Our trucks are always at about 95 % capacity when they drive from the distribution centres to the stores.
-For incoming deliveries to our distribution centres, we are achieving a load factor of 77 % by working together with suppliers who bundle their goods as efficiently as possible.
+- Our trucks are always at about 94 % capacity when they drive from the distribution centres to the stores.
+For incoming deliveries to our distribution centres, we are achieving a load factor of about 77 % by working together with suppliers who bundle their goods as efficiently as possible.

 - Unlike many other retailers, we do not use separate refrigerated lorries to transport fresh produce to our stores.
 We use special liquid ice containers, which can be loaded onto the normal delivery trucks.

 - By working together with local producers, we require fewer imports from abroad.
 Our home-grown range includes locally reared pork, Belgian milk and soya from Kruishoutem.
 By growing fresh herb plants in our distribution centre - in a vertical farming system that has been developed in-house – we are saving no less than five times the number of kilometres compared to classic cultivation.

 We are shifting the transport of goods as much as possible to times when there is less traffic on the road.
 49 % of the time, our shops are restocked between 7 pm and 7 am.
 However, many local authorities and local residents are opposed to off-peak deliveries because of possible noise nuisance.
 That’s why we are investing in quiet transport trailers, low-noise pallet trucks and covered loading docks, and we are engaged in regular dialogue.